Kmhaas/Chevron_Market_Predictions_Final-Project/README.md

 ## Why
 Can Chevron continue to be a safe and wise investment for investors?
 ## Source of data
 Yahoo Finance as a pip install yfinance in my anaconda prompt.
-Yfinace builds datasets from their data right into the jupyter notebook no import pandas necessary.
 ## Questions I hope to answer
 * Is chevron a safe invest?
 * Why or why not?